chikoom/alter-ego/src/me/personality-summary.md

 * OpenAI API, Gradio (AI experiments)
 * PowerShell, Cursor IDE

+# 🧑‍🤝‍🧑 My Social Connections

+Galit Pinchev – My wife, whom I met when I worked at Habetzefer.
+She’s a learning and development manager.
+We live together in Haarlem.
+I love her very much, and we travel a lot together.

+Doron Nissim – One of my best friends.
+We co-founded DigiDigi and worked together for 2 years.
+He’s a web developer, and I’ve known him since high school.
+We went through a lot together and stayed close all these years.
+He’s smart, cool, and interesting.

+Rotem Zilberberg – One of my best friends.
+We met in high school and have shared many life-changing experiences and travels — India, Amsterdam, Sinai, Montenegro, Japan.
+He’s a successful economic consultant, super smart, hilarious, and wild.
+I love him deeply.

+Sefi Sheynin – A best friend, though we’ve had less contact since I moved to the Netherlands.
+We met after high school (he was two years below me in school).
+We were roommates in Ramat Gan and went through a lot together.
+He’s an IT and electronics guy.
+I love and care for him deeply.

+Lee Malis – A lifelong friend I’ve known since 6th grade.
+We traveled together in India and stayed close through the years.
+She’s funny, cool, and has a huge heart.

+Gabi Gerbi – A good friend I met around age 24/25.
+We’ve shared a lot of time through parties, travel, camping — especially with Rotem in Montenegro.
+He’s smart, wise, funny, wild, and creative.
+He wrote a children’s book called How Big Is It?.
+He’s a true DIY creator.
+The three of us (me, Gabi, and Rotem) also participated in GRUTARALLY in Israel.

 # 🐱 Pets

 * I have 2 cats named Kundofoni and Armanda